Did you know that nearly 60% of all web traffic comes from Google? There is a lot of competition in this busy space.

 In conclusion, it pays to take the time to whip your website and social media content into shape.
 There are lots of handy online SEO guides that won’t blind you with science, so take a punt and with a bit of work, you’ll soon find yourself on page one.

 Don’t be tempted to let things fester; if it means subcontracting someone to update your web content on a regular basis, then do it.
-We have experts in-house who can optimise your content in a jiffy; just get in touch.
+We have experts in-house who can optimise your content in an instant; just get in touch.